torvalds/linux/Documentation/blockdev/zram.rst

 IOW, zram and zram_control sysfs attributes.

-In order to get a better idea about zramctl please consult util-linux documentation, zramctl man-page or `zramctl --help'.
+In order to get a better idea about zramctl please consult util-linux documentation, zramctl man-page or `zramctl --help`.
 Please be informed that zram maintainers do not develop/maintain util-linux or zramctl, should you have any questions please contact util-linux@vger.kernel.org